A Year Living and Working in New Zealand

-The country’s friendly immigration regulations have emerged since the country has witnessed an unwelcoming reduction in population.
-In 2005 New Zealand saw a decline of 10,000 people – a significant knock to a country of (at the time) under 4 million.
-Do not be put off by the fact that people are leaving.
-I believe there are two main reasons some have done so.
-Firstly, many Kiwi’s make the move to Australia for higher salaries, better prospects, and for what they perceive to be a higher quality of life.
-Secondly, New Zealand is not as cosmopolitan a country as Australia.
+The country’s friendly immigration regulations have emerged since the country has witnessed a slowdown in population.
+In 2005 New Zealand saw a decline of 10,000 people—a temporary knock to a country of (at the time) under 4 million, though by 2023 the population has risen to 5.1 million.
+Of course, many Kiwi’s do make the move to Australia for higher salaries, better prospects, and for what they perceive to be a higher quality of life.
+Also, New Zealand is not as cosmopolitan a country as Australia.
 If you wish to live in a fast-paced city where you can “party” every night until dawn, New Zealand probably is not the location for you—especially with Australia not far away.

 With New Zealand losing a chunk of its youth to Australia every year, they are constantly looking to replenish their work force with immigrants.
-In 2005/2006, 100,000 people were issued with work permits to strengthen the country’s population.
-Considering New Zealand’s unemployment rate is a low 3.8%, this is a promising statistic for those those lured by the promise of work.
+In 2022, 173 thousand work permits were issue to strengthen the country’s population in comparison to around 152 thousand in 2021.
+Considering New Zealand’s unemployment rate has been as low as 3.25%, this is a promising statistic for those lured by the promise of work.